 The southern tip of Lake Como is roughly 50 km north of Milan, and extends north for about 50 more km.
 The distance between Milan and Como is 51 km, and between Milan and Bellagio there are 82 km.

 In this guide, we’ll be focusing on how to reach the two most popular locations on Lake Como from Milan – its namesake town Como, and Bellagio.
-Let’s have a look!
+Here is a guide to the best things to do in Lake Como if you want to know more about other towns and villages!

 Milan to Como by Train